ai-natives/persona-kit/docs/persona-kit-explorer-design.md

-# PersonaKit Admin Tool Design
+# PersonaKit Explorer Design

 ## Overview

-The PersonaKit Admin Tool is a web-based workbench for exploring and experimenting with mindscapes, personas, and mappers.
+The PersonaKit Explorer is a web-based tool for exploring and experimenting with mindscapes, personas, and mappers.
 It provides visualization, testing, and integration capabilities for developers and power users.

 ## Core Features